alexandre-melard/jquery-file-upload-bundle/README.md

-    This bundle is in work progress, do not use it now !!

 JQueryFileUploadBundle
 ======================

 Introduction
 ============

-This library provides a symfony2 bundle for the [https://github.com/blueimp/jQuery-File-Upload/](BlueImp jQuery file uploader) package.
+This library provides a symfony2 bundle for the [[BlueImp JQuery file uploader](https://github.com/blueimp/jQuery-File-Upload/)] package.
+See [[documentation](https://github.com/blueimp/jQuery-File-Upload/blob/master/README.md)]
-See [https://github.com/blueimp/jQuery-File-Upload/blob/master/README.md] for the documentation.

-This bundle is a fairly thin wrapper because the existing PHP uploader class provided by BlueImp is very good already and does so many excellent things straight out of the box.
+This bundle is a fairly minimal wrapper because the existing PHP uploader class provided by BlueImp is very good already and does so many excellent things straight out of the box.
 We provided a way to integrate it into a Symfony 2 project.

-The uploader delivers files to a folder that you specify.
-If that folder already contains files, they are displayed side by side with new files, as existing files that can be removed.

-The bundle can automatically scale images to sizes you specify.
-The provided synchronization methods make it possible to create forms in which attached files respect "save" and "cancel" operations.
+This bundle started as a fork of the [symfony2-file-uploader-bundle](https://github.com/punkave/symfony2-file-uploader-bundle) from @punkave.
+I've made so many changes to the original fork that I just started a new bundle.

 Note on Internet Explorer
 =========================